minorimpact/perl-minorimpact/docs/MinorImpact_Object.md

 # METHODS

+## new

 - MinorImpact::Object::new( $id )
 - MinorImpact::Object::new( { field => value\[, ...\] })

 Create a new MinorImpact::Object.

+## back

 - back( \\%options )

 Returns the url that makes the most sense when returning from viewing or editing this object.

-Options:
+### options

+- url

-        url     Additional url parameters that you want to be included in the link.
+    Additional url parameters that you want to be included in the link.

+## id

 - id()

 Returns the id of the this objec.t

+## name

 - name( \\%options )

 Returns the 'name' value for this object.
 Shortcut for ->get('name', \\%options).

+## public

 - public()

+## userID

 - userID()

 The ID of the user this object belongs to.

+## update

 - update( { field => value \[,...\] })

 Update the value of one or more of the object fields.

+## validateUser

-- $object->validateUser( \\%options )
+- validateUser( \\%options )

 Verify that a given user has permission to instantiate this object.
 Returns true for "system" object types.
 Options:

+### options

+- user

-        user              A MinorImpact::User object.
+    A MinorImpact::User object.
 Defaults to the the current logged in user if one exists.

+## version

 - version()

 The value of the $VERSION variable ihe inherited class, or 0.

 # AUTHOR